Editor’s Note: Zhiying Li is a winner of The Story Exchange’s first annual Women In Science Incentive Prize.

 Precipitation is the primary factor in streamflow changes in much of the US, but Li also looks at anthropogenic influences on watersheds including urbanization and dam construction because those non-climatic drivers, she discovered, were especially pronounced during the past 30 years.
 Understanding those impacts is important to create an accurate picture of water availability in the decades ahead.
 She has already made some of that knowledge available to policymakers, and water resource engineers and managers, to help them plan more effectively for a future of climate change.

-Now, as a postdoc at Dartmouth University, Li is studying drought risk in North America and, more specifically, how vegetation productivity and climate change shape each other.
+Now, as a postdoc at Dartmouth College, Li is studying drought risk in North America and, more specifically, how vegetation productivity and climate change shape each other.
 “My work is to look at, in what regions and what stages of the drought, is the vegetation ameliorating or aggravating the drying,” says Li.

 Knowing that will help predict water availability and natural hazards.
 “Drought or wildfire in the western United States and extreme precipitation in the northeastern United States — all those natural hazards … really motivate me,” she says.
 Li hopes that being able to foresee those impacts could help mitigate them.
 “I do this research out of a labor of love and, I just think, yeah, it is important and a pressing issue that we need to cope with.”